Variational Analysis of Constrained M-Estimators: Closed Classes

 \section{Closed Classes}

-The central technical challenging associated with applying our existence and consistency theorems is to establish that the class of functions under consideration is a closed subset of $\uscfcns(S)$.
+The central technical challenge associated with applying our existence and consistency theorems is often to establish that the class of functions under consideration is a closed subset of $\uscfcns(S)$.
 The analysis is significantly simplified by the fact that any intersection of closed sets is also closed.
 Thus, it suffices to examine each {\it individual} requirement of a class separately.

-It is well known that the limit of a hypo-converging sequence of concave functions must also be concave and thus the class of concave functions is closed.
-In this section, we provide numerous results for other classes and also make connections with other notions of convergence.
-We denote by $\nt C$ the interior of $C\subset\reals^d$.
+It is well known that the limit of a hypo-converging sequence of concave functions must also be concave and thus the class of concave functions is closed \cite[Prop.
+4.15]{VaAn}.
+In this section, we provide numerous results for other classes.
+We note that $S$ is necessarily convex when $f\in\uscfcns(S)$ is convex, concave, or log-concave.

 \begin{proposition} For $\{f, f^n, n\in\nats\}$ $\subset$ $\uscfcns(S)$ and $f^n\to f$, we have: \begin{enumerate}[(i)]